SourceCode-AI/aura/docs/source/configuration.rst

 Aura scan
 ^^^^^^^^^

--v              verbose, some detections items are hidden by default from output that are marked as informational such as file size of input data.
+-v              verbose, some detections items are hidden by default from the output that is marked as informational such as file size of input data.
 Providing this flag would output also these informational data into the specified file format.
-This flag can be specified more then once.
-Second verbosity level would also output detectionbs filtered as false positives, such as AST parse errors for string blobs
+This flag can be specified more than once.
+The second verbosity level would also output detections filtered as false positives, such as AST parse errors for string blobs
--a              Analyzer name, can be specified more then once.
-Allows to override a list of default analyzers that are run on the input data.
+-a              Analyzer name, can be specified more than once.
+Allows overriding a list of default analyzers that are run on the input data.
 -f              Output format
 --min-score     Aura would not write any output information if the total score of the scanned input data is below this threshold
 --benchmark     Run aura scan in a benchmark mode.
 This is intended for development purposes as it enables the python cProfile to run during the scan
 --benchmark-sort    Sort benchmark profile by a given statistics name --async     Run aura in async mode.
 After the input files are preprocessed, a separate process would be forked to scan that input file.
 Increases the speed of data scans in some circumstances, especially on multi-core machines.
 --no-async  Disable the aura async mode.
 -t      Filter output detections to only given tags.
-Detections can also be filtered to be excluded if they contain a given tag when prefixed by exclamation mark, e.g. `"!test-code"`
+Detections can also be filtered to be excluded if they contain a given tag when prefixed by an exclamation mark, e.g. `"!test-code"`

 Scan Output format options